Blandaxt/Code_Wars/README.md

 4. Then i compared each element in the array and looked at the remainder between a division with the divisor using the modulous operator.
 The remainder should equal to 0.

 5. If the if conditional is true, then it will initiate a push of that element to the empty array.
 Problem finish!

+## 8 kyu: Total amount of points:

+Our football team finished the championship.
+The result of each match look like "x:y".
+Results of all matches are recorded in the collection.

+For example: ["3:1", "2:2", "0:1", ...]

+Write a function that takes such collection and counts the points of our team in the championship.
+Rules for counting points for each match:

+if x>y - 3 points
+if x<y - 0 point
+if x=y - 1 point
+Notes:

+there are 10 matches in the championship
+0 <= x <= 4
+0 <= y <= 4

+## Process/Solutions:

+1. I started this problem by console logging games to see what sort of arrays i am given.

+2. Then i decided to split each string character into two different arrays of x and y.

+3. then i used the for..of for loop to go through the games array.

+4. While going through the games array, i am designating two variables x and y.

+5. The x and y variables will hold the string representation position of each number in the games array elements.

+6. Then i will be pushing these values into the x and y empty array while converting them to a number data type.

+7. Then i will want to see what the results are, so i console logged both the x and the y array.

+8. Then i thought why not use the reduce method to reduce the x array into a variable called total and return it, but unfortunately that was not the answer.

+9. So i instead created a function called point which would take in the x and y arrays and implement a score that would increment by a set value base on certain conditions.

+10. The point function would loop through the x array and compare both the x and y array values to see if they meet the condition.
+Then it would increment score or do nothing if it met the conditions.

+11. Then i would return that score value back to the first main function and return it as the answer.